ChristianGrussler/LRIPy/README.md

 ### Non-convex counter parts:
 * [Local Convergence of Proximal Splittinge Methods for Rank Constrained Problems](https://arxiv.org/abs/1710.04248)

-## Prerequisites
-No prerequisites for proximal splitting methods.
-For CVX implementations get CVX from: http://cvxr.com/cvx/

 ## Installation

 The easiest way to install the package is to run ``pip install lripy``.
 To install the package from source, run ``python setup.py install`` in the main folder.